sg-developer-portal/doc-portal-publisher-guide/get-started.md

    <img src="assets/new-publishing/publishing-guide.gif"/>
 </div>

-1. Write and preview your documentation on your machine with tools such as [Docsify](/get-started?id=create-and-preview-markdown) for Markdown, and [ReDoc](/get-started?id=preview-oas) for OAS
+1. Write and preview your documentation on your machine with tools such as [Docsify](/get-started?id=create-and-preview-markdown) for Markdown, and [ReDoc](/get-started?id=preview-oas) for OpenAPI
 2. Create a GitHub repository and push your documentation to it
 3. Log in to the developer documentation portal with your TechPass account
 4. Go through the guided publishing flow when you access **Publish documentation** in your product's page: